Predator (fictional species): Culture and history

 Predator culture revolves around the hunting and stalking of dangerous lifeforms.
 After making a kill, Predators typically skin or decapitate the carcass, converting it into a trophy.
-If immobilized or at the brink of death, a hunter will activate the mass-explosive self-destruct-mechanism in his wristband, honorably erasing any trace of its presence to its prey.
+If immobilized or at the brink of death, a hunter Predator will activate the mass-explosive self-destruct-mechanism in his wristband, honorably erasing any trace of its presence to its prey.
 It is often alluded to that the reason Predators hunt is not for sustenance or elimination of threats, but as sportsmanship or rite of passage, as they will normally only attack life forms that have the ability to provide them with a challenge.
-In Predators, it is revealed that there are at least two different Predator tribes, which are engaged in a long-lasting blood feud.
-The film also introduced a pack of spined, quadrupedal beasts used as flushing dogs by the "Super Predators".
+In Predators, it is revealed that there is a subspecies of Predator belonging to a different tribe — the Super Predators — which are engaged in a long-lasting blood feud with the standard Predators.
+While standard Predators travel to other worlds to hunt their prey, Super Predators abduct their prey to take to a designated game preserve planet.
+This film also introduced a pack of spined, quadrupedal beasts used as flushing dogs by the Super Predators.
 Creature designer Greg Nicotero used hyenas as a basis for the creature's physique and the spines were added later by Chris Olivia.

 Predators made contact with early human civilizations such as the Ancient Egyptians, the Khmer Empire, Aztecs, and the Comanche Nation, as well as a fictitious culture inhabiting what is now Bouvetøya.
 Upon arriving on Earth, the Predators were worshipped as gods by humans, and they taught many of the civilizations how to build pyramids (an explanation as to why many of these different ancient societies had distinctly similar cultures and architecture), but in return expected sacrifices of humans for use as hosts for huntable Xenomorphs (Aliens) — the ultimate prey for initiates.
-The Predators returned to Bouvetøya every century to consummate the bargain, until at one point in the ritual, the Xenomorphs spread out of control, resulting in the Predators detonating a bomb that obliterated the entire civilization.
+The Predators returned to Bouvetøya every century to consummate the bargain, until at one point in the ritual, the Xenomorphs spread out of control, resulting in the Predators detonating a bomb that obliterated their entire civilization on Earth.
 Relations between humans and Predators deteriorated from that time on; the Predators then viewed humans as little more than another quarry to hunt.